Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 There's plenty to see and do in the snow-capped and pine-strewn Valley of the Ten Peaks, including an assortment of scenic hiking trails, kayaking facilities at the Lodge, and an onsite café serving wonderful food and refreshments.

-Although not impossible, getting to Moraine can be difficult if you are without a car.
-Take a bus to Banff station, and from there you can either walk the nine miles (14km) to the lake; rent a bicycle; take a taxi; or make use of the Park-run Vista shuttle service, which departs every 30 minutes from the Lake Louise campsite.
+Although not impossible, getting to Moraine can be difficult without a car.
+Visitors can take a bus to Banff station, and from there either walk the nine miles (14km) to the lake; rent a bicycle; take a taxi; or make use of the Park-run Vista shuttle service, which departs every 30 minutes from the Lake Louise campsite.

 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.